 These tests can provide valuable information about student achievement and help identify improvement areas.
 Still, they should be used with other assessment forms to give a well-rounded picture of student performance.

-Effects of Standardized Testing on Students
+Effects of Standardized Testing on Students.
+Are Standardized Tests Effective?

 1. Stress and Anxiety: